 His daughter, a speech therapist, gave her professional opinion

-Before he attended a lecture on the new treatment method, Roger had already heard about Mary Hägg’s research and thought it sounded both serious and interesting.
+Before he attended a lecture on the new treatment method, Roger had already heard about Mary Hägg’s research.
+He thought it sounded both serious and interesting.
 After a lecture that described the research and how the training works in practice, Roger had an even stronger belief in the product.

 – But I checked first with my daughter Martina who is a speech therapist and very knowledgeable in this area and she, too, thought I should test it.